What Can I Do with a Health Sciences Degree

 Career Options for Health Sciences Graduates

-Health care administration incorporates planning, strategizing, coordinating and implementing medical and health services in an organization.
+According to the BLS Healthcare, administration incorporates planning, strategizing, coordinating and implementing medical and health services in an organization.
 Health care administrators are versed in health policy and legal issues as well as running efficient and productive hospitals, practices, nonprofit health-related organizations and more.
 Graduates with an undergraduate degree in health care administration have the skills and knowledge needed to pursue entry-level careers in the health care system or to pursue further graduate-level education.

 Public health careers include epidemiologists and community health workers.
 Epidemiology refers to the monitoring of the spread of diseases and researching causes and responses to illnesses, disorders and other health concerns.
-Community health workers engage with people in the community to provide health care-related resources to disadvantaged people.
+Community health workers engage with people in the community to provide healthcare-related resources to disadvantaged people.

 Health education refers to teaching and instruction related to preventative health care.
 This specialty incorporates physical, biological, social and behavioral fields of health sciences in order to best inform the public on care that prevents and treats health conditions.
 Health educators work directly with health personnel and the community in order to identify the needs of community members and connect them with resources and information with the higher goal of optimal health maintenance for all communities.